 Managing multiple social media accounts, especially if you’re doing it for multiple brands, can be a pain; things can easily get confusing and you’re going to lose a lot of time if you don’t have the right tools to help.
 That’s why social media management tools are so helpful – they simplify the whole process, they save you time, and they help you generate better results from your social media; or, at least, that’s what they should do.
 But when you work with multiple brands and accounts, you need a special tool to help – one that’s designed with teams in mind.
+In this blog post, I’ll tell you all about Zoho Social and Zoho Social for Agencies, a better way to collaborate on social media marketing.

-What is Zoho Social?
+What is Zoho Social for Agencies?

 I am a big fan of all the Zoho tools I’ve tried so far, so it came as no surprise that I’m also loving Zoho Social – as well as their newer product, Zoho Social for Agencies.
 These are basically two versions of the same platform, the former being for people managing the social presences of one brand and the latter including some handy extra features to help people managing the social presences of multiple brands.